Sidekicks poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Barry makes the active choice to join Mr. Lee's dojo and commit to karate training, stepping into a new world where he must face his fears and build real strength., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Barry successfully defends himself against Randy and his gang for the first time using his karate skills, a false victory that makes him believe he's already transformed, though he still relies on fantasy rather than genuine inner strength., fundamentally raising what's at risk.
+Of particular interest, this crucial beat Barry successfully defends himself against Randy and his gang for the first time using his karate skills, a false victory that makes him believe he's already transformed, though he still relies on fantasy rather than genuine inner strength., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (76% through) represents the emotional nadir.
 Here, Barry suffers a devastating asthma attack and humiliating defeat in an early tournament round, crushing his confidence.
 His dream of proving himself dies, and he contemplates quitting karate entirely., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.